After many requests, Daniel is now running photography workshops in London, exploring the South Bank and City, from afternoon to nightfall.

 If you need to cancel your booking, please advise Daniel Bridge Photography Tuition as soon as possible.
 A full refund will be made if the cancellation is made at least 7 days prior to the workshop date, 50% refund if cancellation is made at least 48 hours before the workshop, no refunds for cancellations after this time.

 Most of the routes taken are reasonably flat, with just steps up to London Bridge and Tower Bridge if this is included in the workshop.
 The Tate Modern has some stairs, but also escalators and lifts if required.
-The St.Paul's and South Bank workshop covers approximately 3 miles so a level of fitness is required to do this comfortably.
+Most workshops cover approximately 2 miles so a level of fitness is required to do this comfortably.
 Having said that, we will only be walking a few hundred yards at most between shots.

 Send us your questions and we'll get back to you as soon as possible.